typelevel/typelevel.github.com/_posts/2015-09-14-change-values.md

 us by type parameters; there are many more interesting conclusions, like the ones described above.

-Next, in TODO, we will see how existentials turn this conceptualization of abstract types on its head, in a different flavor of program organization.
+Next, in “Type-changing is abstraction inversion”, we will see how existentials turn this conceptualization of abstract types on its head, in a different flavor of program organization.